-Commented [A49]: Removed since it's explained in para 9.16

-Commented [A50]: Removed since it's explained in para 9.2

-Commented [A51]: The term is not used in this Standard as the Tier 3 ED is drafted to refer to accumulating leave or future leave.

-Commented [A52]: Term is not used in Tier 3 ED and has been changed to operating unit which is explained in the entity combinations section.

-Commented [A53]: Term is not used in Tier 3 ED and has been changed to entity combinations which is explained in the relevant section.

-Cash on hand and demand deposits. cash cash equivalent Short-term, highly liquid investment that are readily convertible to known amounts of cash that are subject to an insignificant risk of changes in value. cash flows Inflows and outflows of cash and cash equivalents cash-generating unit The smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets A grouping of assets of a similar nature and use in an entity's operations. class of assets close members of the family of a Those family members who may be expected to influence, or be influenced by, that person in their dealings with the entity, including: person (a) that person's children and spouse or domestic partner; (b) children of that person's spouse or domestic partner; and dependents of that person or that persons' spouse partner Operations and cash flows that can be clearly distinguished, operationally and component of an entity for financial reporting purposes, from the rest of the entity compensation Compensation includes all employee benefits (as defined in Section 24 Employee Benefits).
+Cash on hand and demand deposits. cash

+Short term, highly liquid investment that are readily convertible to known cash equivalent amounts of cash that are subject to an insignificant risk of changes in value.

+Inflows and outflows of cash and cash equivalents.

+The smallest identifiable group of assets that generates cash inflows that are cash-generating unit largely independent of the cash inflows from other assets or groups of assets class of assets A grouping of assets of a similar nature and use in an entity's operations.

+close members of the family of a person

+Those family members who may be expected to influence, or be influenced by, that person in their dealings with the entity, including:

+(a) that person's children and spouse or domestic partner;

+(b) children of that person's spouse or domestic partner; and component of an entity Operations and cash flows that can be clearly distinguished, operationally and for financial reporting purposes, from the rest of the entity.

+(c) dependents of that person or that persons' spouse or domestic partner.

+Compensation includes all employee benefits (as defined in Section 24 Employee Benefits).
 Employee benefits include all forms of consideration paid, payable or provided by the entity, or on behalf of the entity (for example, by its parent or by a shareholder), in exchange for services rendered to the entity.
 It also includes such consideration paid on behalf of a parent of the entity in respect of goods or services provided to the entity.

-Usually, an obligation of the acquirer to transfer additional assets or equity contingent consideration interests to the former owners of an acquiree as part of the exchange for control of the acquiree if specified future events occur or conditions are met.
-However, contingent consideration also may give the acquirer the right to return of previously transferred consideration if specified conditions are met. contract An agreement between two or more parties that creates enforceable rights and obligations.
-The rate that is specified in the contract upon a loan agreement or financial contractual interest rate contract between a borrower and a lender.
-The contractual interest rate does not take into consideration any fees, points paid or received, transaction costs and other premiums or discounts on acquisition of the financial instrument. date of initial application The date an entity first applies the first edition of the Tier 3 Standard. date of transition to the Tier 3 The beginning of the earliest period for which an entity presents full comparative information under the Tier 3 Standard in its first financial Standard statements that comply with the Tier 3 Standard. depreciable amount The cost of an asset, or other amount substituted for cost (in the financial statements), less its residual value. derecognition The removal of all or part of a recognised recorded asset or liability from an entity's Statement of Financial Position. development The application of research findings or other knowledge to a plan or design for the production of new or substantially improved materials, devices, productions, processes, systems or services before the start of commercial production or use. dividends Distributions of profits to holders of equity instruments in proportion to their holdings of a particular class of capital.
+Usually, an obligation of the acquirer to transfer additional assets or equity interests to the former owners of an acquiree as part of the exchange for control of the acquiree if specified future events occur or conditions are met.
+However, contingent consideration also may give the acquirer the right to return of previously transferred consideration if specified conditions are met.

-Commented [A54]: Term is already defined in para 6.2

-Commented [A55]: Note to Board members Staff recommend not to include guidance on CGUs in the Tier 3 Standard.
-Subject to the Board's decision in Question 6 in this paper, staff will remove the definition from the glossary.

-Commented [A56]: The term is explained in related party definition belo

-Commented [A57]: Term is not used in Tier 3 ED

-Commented [A58]: Term is not used in Tier 3 ED.

-Commented [A59]: Term is used in IFRS for SMEs specifically when first applying third edition of the IFRS for SMEs donation employee benefits

-ED 3XX APPENDIX A 97
+An agreement between two or more parties that creates enforceable rights and obligations.

+The rate that is specified in the contract upon a loan agreement or financial contract between a borrower and a lender.
+The contractual interest rate does not take into consideration any fees, points paid or received, transaction costs and other premiums or discounts on acquisition of the financial instrument.

+The date an entity first applies the first edition of the Tier 3 Standard.

+The beginning of the earliest period for which an entity presents full comparative information under the Tier 3 Standard in its first financial statements that comply with the Tier 3 Standard.

+The cost of an asset, or other amount substituted for cost (in the financial statements), less its residual value.

+The removal of all or part of a recognised recorded asset or liability from an entity's Statement of Financial Position.

+The application of research findings or other knowledge to a plan or design for the production of new or substantially improved materials, devices, productions, processes, systems or services before the start of commercial production or use.

+Distributions of profits to holders of equity instruments in proportion to their holdings of a particular class of capital.

+compensation

+cash flows

+contingent consideration

+contract

+contractual interest rate

+date of initial application

+date of transition to the Tier 3 Standard

+depreciable amount

+derecognition

+development

+dividends

+donation